We have very recently used Instagram for recruitment marketing for my agency Emine as we were adding to our team in Helsinki.

 - Replays of the Recruitment Lives

-- Pinning the created Stories content to Highlights.
+- Pinning the created Stories content to a Highlight we created for this campaign.

-- Weekly Instagram Lives during the two week -application period.
+- A Weekly Instagram Live during the two week -campaign.

-- Using the new Add link -feature to the job post in Stories.
-This is now available to accounts with less than 10 000 followers.
+- Using the new Add link -feature to the job post in Stories to drive traffic to content on our career site.
+This feature is now available also to accounts with less than 10 000 followers.

 - Engagement stickers on Stories such as: